5 billing practices for realizing optimal cash Flow

 A good billing process keeps revenue flowing into your business to provide working capital.
 Today, we deepen our focus on billing best practices with tips to automate your billing process.

-In our previous blog we covered the Top 5 Best Billing Practices.
-Here are 5 more ways to streamline billing and improve cash flow:
+Here are five ways to streamline billing and improve cash flow:

 Most customers prefer to pay vendors once per month and receive a single, itemized invoice.
 In order to incorporate all services for the month onto just one (or perhaps two) invoices, you’ll need an efficient process for capturing ALL time and expenses.